-This morning, the Federal Circuit issued a precedential opinion in a veterans case and a nonprecedential opinion in a patent case.
-The court also issued three Rule 36 judgments.
-Here are the introductions to the opinions and a list of the Rule 36 judgments.
+This morning, the Federal Circuit issued two precedential opinions in government contract cases, one nonprecedential opinion in a veterans case, and one nonprecedential opinion in a patent case.
+Additionally, the court issued two Rule 36 judgments.
+Here are the introductions to the opinions and links to the Rule 36 judgements.